Pregnancy or childbirth and coronavirus.

-Everything has changed because of the coronavirus.
-These are difficult times for everyone.
-This is also the case for pregnant women and their partners or parents with a young baby.
+Everything is different because of the coronavirus.
+It’s a difficult time for everyone.
+Also for pregnant women and their partners, and parents with a young baby.

 Pregnant women can also get the coronavirus.

-If you have symptoms, call your midwife or the hospital.
+If you have symptoms, please call the midwife or the hospital.
 Symptoms are:

-- The midwife will discuss with you where you will give birth.
-At home or at the hospital.
+- You and the midwife will discuss whether you want to give birth at home or in the hospital.

-- Make sure you organize a babysitter for your children
+- Make sure you organise a babysitter for your other children.

 2. The baby